J.D. Quick Facts

 To learn more about the Honor System here.

 We have three journals our students are invited and encouraged to participate in.
 They are: Law Review, German Law Journal, and the Journal of Civil Rights and Social Justice.
-The journals have varying methods by which they select their staffwriters, and the timing of these decisions can often vary between journals.
 For more information about our journals, visit the journal webpage.

 Juris Doctor (J.D.)